stephtzeng/autograder/README.md

 # autograder
-Automatic grade level complexity classifier
+Automatic grade level complexity classifier.

+We explored 3 different models, as follows.

-### Kneser-Ney Smoothing
+## Kneser-Ney Smoothing
 To use `article_process.py`, you will need to install from: https://github.com/kpu/kenlm.

 To instantiate the object, you will need the paths to: